colljori/QemuSTM32/tests/README.md

 ```
 arm-none-eabi-gdb NAME.elf -ex "tar rem :1234"
 ```
-If you use tests with mbed, you must add to the previous command : `-ex "cd ../mbed-dev/OBJDIR"` in order to access debug information in .c and .cpp files.
-It's easier if you are in the root of your test and not in BUILD folder.
+If you use tests with mbed, you may add to the previous command : `-ex "cd ../mbed-dev/OBJDIR"` in order to access debug information in .c and .cpp files.
+It's not mandatory but sometimes gdb don't find debug informations.

 ## Test with board

 To launch a test on the Nucleo board, you must install "st-link" which provides "st-util" binary.
 This binary allows you to connect gdb to the board.

-To add a test on the board, you just have to copy the test binary on the board root.
+To add a test on the board, `st-flash write path_to_test/test.bin 0x08000000 `

 ## Different folders